davidlacho/barChart/README.md

 # barChart

 barChart is a tool to chart data.
 With it, you can categorize data in a bar chart using only HTML, CSS, JavaScript and jQuery.
-You can customize the bar chart with in many ways, but this is optional.
-This project was built for an assignment at [Lighthouse Labs](https://lighthouselabs.ca/).
+You can customize the bar chart in many ways, but this is optional.
+This project was built for an optional assignment at [Lighthouse Labs](https://lighthouselabs.ca/).

 ![barChart Screenshot](https://raw.githubusercontent.com/fiveache/barChart/master/docs/screenshots/barChart.png)

 ## Demo
 See demo live:
 [Bar Chart Demo](https://fiveache.github.io/barChart/demo/index.html)

+## Prerequisites

+This project requires jQuery.
+To install jQuery to your site visit [https://jquery.com/](https://jquery.com/).

 ## Getting Started